jonahbeckford/dk/README.md

 Skip down to [Comparisons](#comparisons) for how `dk` fits with other tools.

 The build system specifications are at [docs/SPECIFICATION.md](docs/SPECIFICATION.md).
-The `dksrc/dk0` reference implementation is documented in the next sections, but as of December 2025 it has not been updated to use the simpler, Lua-based scripting.
+The [Apache 2.0 and OSL 3.0 open source](https://gitlab.com/dkml/build-tools/MlFront#licenses) `dksrc/dk0` reference implementation is documented in the next sections, but as of December 2025 it has not been updated to use the simpler, Lua-based scripting.

 We'll start explaining the build system by unpackaging the popular zip compression software "7zip". (dk has no affliation with 7zip.)